edkrueger/eco395m-2022-fall/syllabus.md

 * _Unix for the Beginning Mage_ by Joe Topjian (Freely available online.)
 * _git - the simple guide_ by Roger Dudler (Freely available here: https://rogerdudler.github.io/git-guide/)
 * _Think Python : How to Think Like a Computer Scientist_ By Downey, Allen B. (Get the 2nd edition.
 The 1st edition is written for Python 2, which is rather unlike Python 3)
-* _Pandas 1. x Cookbook : Practical Recipes for Scientific Computing, Time Series Analysis, and Exploratory Data Analysis Using Python_ by Harrison, Matt and Petrou, Theodore (I'll be using the 2nd edition to suggest reading.
-The 1st edition uses an older version of Pandas, but should be mostly applicable.)
+* _Effective Pandas_ by Matt Harrison
 * _Practical SQL: A Beginner's Guide to Storytelling with Data_ by DeBarros, Anthony (You may use either the 1st or 2nd edition.
 The 2nd edition covers some material I will cover that the 1st edition does not.
 I'll post one version of the suggested readings for each edition.)

 Other resources that I recommend:
-* _Effective Pandas_ by Matt Harrison (An excellent read published after I selected textbooks for this course.)
+* _Pandas 1. x Cookbook : Practical Recipes for Scientific Computing, Time Series Analysis, and Exploratory Data Analysis Using Python_ by Harrison, Matt and Petrou, Theodore
 * The Python Documentation: https://docs.python.org/3.7/
 * The Pandas Documentation: https://pandas.pydata.org/docs/
 * The Postgres Documentation: https://www.postgresql.org/docs/